natancox/stardog-docs/src/docs/owl2.html.md

 ### HTTP

-For HTTP, the reasoning level is specified with the other connection
+For HTTP, the reasoning level is specified with the other HTTP request
 parameters:

 ```bash